tayljordan/binpack/README.md

 7004 = 5

 then the first volume (20) will be stowed in 7002 and the second volume (25) will be stowed in 7004 and 7001.
 7003 is an available tank.

 Limitations

-For now the API is limited 20 tanks until the tuning arguments can be definitively implemented.
+API is limited 20 tanks until the tuning arguments can be definitively implemented.
 Outcomes are not exhaustive.
 Additional work will be necessary to unpack additional outcomes and expand the allowable number of tanks and products.